 Whatever kind of message you’re sending, make it personal.

 Onboarding, transactional, or promotional — any type of message will shine brighter if it has a user’s name in it (as the stats on personalization show).
-And with Pushwoosh, you can do more than call your customers by their first names.
+And with Pushwoosh, you can do more than just call your customers by their first names.

 Your customers’ demographics and geo locations, their behavioral patterns, and consumption trends — you can set tags and trigger communications by all sorts of events in your app.